 It is the Company's policy to conduct its global operations in accordance with all applicable laws, regulations and other requirements.
+The Company actively monitors changes in regulations applicable to its employees, operating facilities, disclosure and reporting practices and other activities to align with new requirements and evolving best practices.
 It is not possible to quantify with certainty the potential impact of actions regarding environmental matters, particularly remediation and other compliance efforts that the Company may undertake in the future.
 However, in the opinion of management, compliance with the present environmental protection laws, before taking into account estimated recoveries from third parties, will not have a material adverse effect on the Company's consolidated annual results of operations, financial position or cash flows.